 Candidate: Should I include the website as part of my rollout?

 PG: Yes.
 The reason behind choosing React Native is that you can build both the website and the app simultaneously.
 That would make for more efficient use of your $50,000.

 For the back-end, you could quickly build something on Firebase, at least for the first version.
 Firebase would speed up your development, and everything will be free as far as infrastructure costs.

-You would need a developer for the front-end and one for the back-end.
+You would need a developer for the front-end and one for the back end.
 Since you have a designer, that would make it around $7,500 for each of those people for the project’s entirety.

 Nail Your Take-Home Assignment

-Beginning to end, your take-home assignment should show how you approach a problem.
+Beginning to end, your take-home assignment should demonstrate how you approach a problem.
 You’ll want to do your research, have a clear understanding of your target market, and demonstrate how well you prioritize and plan with a structured approach.
 You got this!